Skip to Content

 Regardless of which type you choose, the main ingredients in Trader Joe’s pizza dough are simply enriched flour, water, oil, sugar, salt, and yeast.

 Notice how the entire package is one pound, which is more than enough dough for 2 pizzas.
-If you’re worried about the pizza being too small when split into two, they come to almost the same exact size as my homemade Neapolitan Pizza.
-A 10″ pizza is the perfect sized meal.
+If you’re worried about the pizza being too small when split into two, they come to almost the same exact size as a traditional Neapolitan Pizza.
+A 10″ pizza is the perfect sized meal in my eyes.

-When it comes to toppings, you have the freedom to get as creative as you’d like, but this is what I chose to go with:
+When it comes to toppings, you have the freedom to get as creative as you’d like, but this is what I tend to go with:

 Trader Joe’s Bolognese Sauce is my preferred pizza sauce.
 While Trader Joe’s sells regular pizza sauce, their bolognese is one of my favorite products of theirs.
 It’s a thick meat sauce with a ton of flavor, and it really takes your pizza to the next level.

 Trader Joe’s Lite Mozzarella has been my go-to cheese for quite some time.
 It’s the only lower-calorie cheese I’ve found that actually melts really, really well.
 Whenever you use low-fat cheese, not only does the flavor suffer, but it doesn’t melt nearly as well- that’s not the case with this cheese!
-Plus, I can’t complain about the extra protein it provides, either.
+If you’re not concerned about calories, opting for regular shredded mozzarella works even better.

 Trader Joe’s Part Skim Ricotta is an excellent addition to the pizza.
 I often add a few dollops of this ricotta right on top of my pizza, and I love the extra flavor it provides.
-This is obviously optional, and it can be left out if you prefer to keep calories lower, but it’s a great addition.
+This is optional, and it can be left out if you prefer a more traditional pizza, but it’s a great addition.

 Trader Joe’s Italian Style Soffritto Seasoning is my favorite way to season this pizza.
 You can go with any seasoning you’d like, but this Italian-style seasoning is the perfect compliment to the Trader Joe’s pizza dough.